hydraulic-software/conveyor/guidebook/docs/tutorial.md

 ## Step 2.
 Write your first build config

+!!! tip "Build systems"
+    If you're using Gradle or Maven then you have special support, but it's still worth reading this section so you understand what's happening later.

 Put the following into a file called `conveyor.conf` in your project.

 ```hocon